garrandall/popular-music-data/tracks/birthday-cake-rihanna-chris-brown.md

 When I-when I go down, it's a private party

-Ooh, it's not even her birthday (her birthday, uh)
+Oh, it's not even her birthday (her birthday, uh)
 But I wanna lick the icing off (the icing off, damn) Give it to her in the worst way (the worst way, uh) Can't wait to blow her candles out